 When it comes to making an application and our recruitment process, we have provided the below information so that you know what to expect.

 Your application is the first source of information we have to assess your suitability for the role for which you are applying.
-It is important to ensure your cover letter and resume clearly and succinctly demonstrate why you are the right person for the job.
+It is important to ensure your cover letter and resume clearly and succinctly demonstrate why you are the right person for the position.

 Use your cover letter to briefly introduce yourself and outline your reasons for applying for the position.